GMM Tai Hub

 GMM Tai Hub or GTH (จีเอ็มเอ็ม ไท หับ or จีทีเอช) was a former film studio of the Thai entertainment conglomerate GMM Grammy.
 It was formed in 2003 by a merger between GMM Pictures, Tai Entertainment, and Hub Ho Hin Film following the box-office success of the childhood romantic comedy, Fan Chan, which the three companies had produced.

-GTH was dissolved on 20 july 2021 due to internal conflicts.
+GTH was dissolved on 31 December 2015 due to internal conflicts.
 It was succeeded by GDH 559.

 Background

 In 2000, Tai Entertainment joined Hub Ho Hin Bangkok to produce The Iron Ladies, a film that became a domestic box office leader in 2001.
-In 2003, Tai Entertainment and Hub Ho Hin teamed up with GMM Pictures to produce My Girl.
+In 2003, Tai Entertainment and Hub Ho Hin teamed up with GMM Pictures to produce Fan Chan.

 Launched in May 2004, GTH was a fully independent joint venture from three of Thailand's most renowned and innovative media companies: GMM Grammy (held 51%), Tai Entertainment (held 30%), and Hub Ho Hin Bangkok (held 19%).
 They announced a merger partner and set up a new company under the name "GMM Tai Hub" or "GTH".